 How much do I get paid and how often?

-You will receive an hourly rate of £9.25 on weekdays and £11.25 at weekends.
+You will receive an hourly rate of £11.16 for all shifts.
 Your wages will be paid monthly.
 A UK bank account is necessary for payment to be issued.
 You will also need a National Insurance number.
 To apply for a National Insurance number, please visit https://www.gov.uk/apply-national-insurance-number for more details.

 Callers are added to the College's payroll system and wages will be transferred monthly via BACS into your bank account.